 Care home beds: 41

-Designed as three households, each with their own living areas, residents also benefit from a bright welcoming café area which is a popular location for socialising with friends and visitors.
+Residents also benefit from a bright welcoming café area which is a popular location for socialising with friends and visitors.

 Westlands has its own salon offering hairdressing and manicures, and a conservatory which leads to the secure gardens where you’ll find seating areas as well as lawns and raised flower beds.